Trump faces bipartisan pushback over arms sales to Saudi Arabia, UAE

 WASHINGTON — Senators from both sides of the aisle said Wednesday they planned to block U.S. arms sales to Saudi Arabia and other Arab states in a bipartisan rebuke of President Donald Trump, saying they had to act to safeguard Congress's right to review weapons deals.

-The announcement from the the bipartisan group of senators marks the first response from Congress after the Trump administration bypassed lawmakers on May 24 to push through more than $8 billion worth of arms deals to Saudi Arabia, the United Arab Emirates and Jordan.
+The announcement from the bipartisan group of senators was the first response from Congress after the Trump administration bypassed lawmakers on May 24 to push through more than $8 billion worth of arms deals to Saudi Arabia, the United Arab Emirates and Jordan.

 Congress by law reviews all arms sales.
 But Secretary of State Mike Pompeo declared a national security "emergency" to push through the package without congressional approval, citing what he called an urgent threat posed by Iran.